 Welcome to "On Belay With..."!
-A series of short interviews with folks involved in mountain medicine.
+This is a series of short interviews with all sorts of folks involved in mountain medicine.
 Joining us at the belay for this posting is Dr Karen Greene.

 If you'd like to take part please get in touch!

 Dr Karen Greene spent over 20 years as an anaesthetist before moving into emergency medicine.
 She has been an active mountain rescue doctor for 25 years and has worked in Bangladesh, Zimbabwe, New Zealand and Nepal.
 Karen has climbed in the UK, Alps and Namibia, trekked in Nepal, New Zealand, Peru and extensively across Southern Africa including the Kalahari and Namib deserts and paddled in Scotland, Greenland, Namibia and New Zealand.
 She is currently a faculty member of the Royal College of Surgeon's (Edinburgh) Diploma in Mountain Rescue (DiMM).

 What was the last mountain you climbed?

 Striding Edge on Helvellyn

 Helvellyn.
 I helped take 30 year 6 (age 11) children to the summit as their final challenge before moving on to secondary school.
 It was a really hot day, but their faces on the summit made the day: the smiles, laughter and sense of achievement was wonderful.

 What does the perfect mountain day consist of?